Nikchik-coder/GRChombo/Google_clound/README_Docker_run.md

         ```
         This command makes the mount permanent and robust against reboots.

+**How to Resize a Persistent Data Disk**

+If your simulation starts running out of space, you can increase the size of your persistent disk in the Google Cloud Console.
+However, the VM's operating system will not use the new space automatically.
+You need to resize the filesystem.

+1.  **Increase Disk Size:** In the Google Cloud Console, go to your VM's details, find the attached persistent disk, and edit its size (e.g., from 100GB to 200GB).
+2.  **Resize the Filesystem (on VM):**
+    This command tells the filesystem to grow to fill the new space on the disk.
+For `ext4` filesystems, this is safe to do while the disk is mounted and in use.
+    ```bash
+    # Replace /dev/sda with your data disk's name if different
+    sudo resize2fs /dev/sda
+    ```
+3.  **Verify the New Size:**
+    Run `df -h` again.
+You should now see the larger size reflected for your mounted disk.
+    ```bash
+    # Before
+    $ df -h
+    Filesystem      Size  Used Avail Use% Mounted on /dev/sda         98G   23G   71G  25% /mnt/data

+    # After resize2fs
+    $ df -h
+    Filesystem      Size  Used Avail Use% Mounted on /dev/sda        196G   23G  164G  13% /mnt/data
+    ```

 **How to Monitor or Stop a Running Simulation**

 1.  **Reconnect to the Session:**